 Privacy Shield Policy

-In accordance with our commitment to protect personal privacy, Market Resource Partners (“MRP”) comply with the EU-US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from European Union to the United States respectively.
+In accordance with our commitment to protect personal privacy, Market Resource Partners LLC and its affiliates (“MRP”) comply with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal information transferred from European Union and Switzerland to the United States respectively.
 MRP has certified to the Department of State that it adheres to the Privacy Shield Principles (“Principles”).
-To learn more about the Privacy Shield Program and to view our certification, please visit https://www.privacyshield.gov/welcome.
-A list of participants can be found at https://www.privacyshield.gov/list.
+If there is any conflict between this Policy and the Privacy Shield Principles, then the Privacy Shield Principles shall prevail.
+To learn more about the Privacy Shield Program and to view our certification, please visit https://www.privacyshield.gov/welcome .
+A list of participants can be found at https://www.privacyshield.gov/list .

 The Federal Trade Commission (FTC) has jurisdiction over MRPs compliance with the Privacy Shield.

-All MRP employees who handle Personal Data from Europe are required to comply with the Principles stated in this Policy.
+All MRP employees who handle Personal Data from Europe and/or Switzerland are required to comply with the Principles stated in this Policy.

 SCOPE OF THIS PRIVACY SHIELD POLICY

-This Policy applies to the processing of Personally Data that MRP receives or collects in the United States or transfers to the United States concerning Individuals who reside in the European Union.
+This Policy applies to the processing of Personally Data that MRP receives or collects in the United States or transfers to the United States concerning Individuals who reside in the European Union or Switzerland.

 This Policy does not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
 (The use of pseudonyms involves the replacement of names or other identifiers with substitutes so that identification of individual persons is not possible.)